Asthma is a chronic (long-term) disease of the lungs that causes inflammation and narrowing (constriction) of the airways.

 - pet hair and dander

-- changes in weather, especially cold, dry air
+- changes in weather, such as very cold, dry air

-While the exact cause of asthma isn’t known, there are several risk factors that may contribute to its development, including a combination of genetic and environmental factors.
+While the exact cause of asthma isn’t known, several risk factors may contribute to its development, including a combination of genetic and environmental factors.

-Triggers, such as airborne irritants and allergens, may cause the inflammation and airway constriction that characterize asthma.
-Understanding your triggers is essential to managing asthma, and you may also need ongoing treatments to help prevent an asthma attack.
+Triggers such as airborne irritants and allergens may increase inflammation and cause airway constriction.
+Understanding your triggers is essential to managing asthma.
+You may also need ongoing treatments to help prevent asthma attacks.

-Regardless of the possible causes of your asthma, you should see a doctor if you’re experiencing symptoms, such as wheezing, coughing, and shortness of breath.
-They can help you come up with an asthma action plan for long-term management.
+Regardless of the possible causes of your asthma, you should consult a healthcare professional if you’re experiencing symptoms such as wheezing, coughing, and shortness of breath.
+They can help you assess the severity of your asthma, identify and manage your triggers, and come up with an asthma action plan for long-term management.